OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

   identity tp-role {
     description "Base identity from which all tp roles in the link are derived.";
   }

   /*
    * Common SIMAP groupings for optional RFC8345 extensions
-   * Addressing requirements REQ-PROPERTIES as name, label and description may be important properties that
+   * Addressing requirements REQ-PROPERTIES as name, label and
+   *  description may be important properties that
-   * clarify the topological roles in
+   * clarify the topological roles for different layers and technologies */ grouping simap-common {
-   */
-  grouping simap-common {
     description "A reusable set of optional extensions for network, node, termination point and link";
     leaf name {
       type string;
       description